awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/increasing_resilience.md

 #### Challenge

-As oppose to the stateless web application that we deployed previously in the workshop, Jenkins jobs are not fault-tolerant, meaning that an EC2 Spot interruption on an instance that is running a job, will cause the job to fail.
+As opposed to the stateless web application that we deployed previously in the workshop, Jenkins jobs are not fault-tolerant, meaning that an EC2 Spot interruption on an instance that is running a job, will cause the job to fail.
 Is there anything we can do to decrease the chances of having Spot interruptions, when EC2 needs the capacity back?\
 Hint: read or skim through the following [article] (https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/)